Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

     }
 );
 ```
-2. while the previous call is still active and playing media, call this endpoint with `curl http://localhost:5000/stopmedia`
+1. while the previous call is still active and playing media, call this endpoint with `curl http://localhost:5000/stopmedia`
 you should notice audio will stop playing in the call.

 ## Create a group call to 2 ACS users
-1. insert the following code snippets above `app.Run()`, rerun the server, and end existing calls.
 ```c#
 app.MapGet("/startgroupcall", (
     [FromQuery] string acsTarget) =>